-The Collective Bargaining Agreement (CBA) is the agreement between the AFL Players’ Association and the AFL that sets out all the minimum terms and conditions of our employment.
-It’s a 5-year deal that will expire at the end of the 2016 season.
-Negotiations on a new agreement are currently underway, one that the Players’ Association hopes will secure the long-term future for both the game and the players.
+The Collective Bargaining Agreement (CBA) is the document signed by both the AFL Players’ Association and AFL that sets out all the minimum terms and conditions of our employment.
+The six-year deal was finalised in June 2017 and will run until the end of the 2022 season.
+Under the 2017-2022 CBA, player wages were tied to the industry’s revenue for the first time in the history of the game.

 The key areas of the current CBA include: